alouiseq/fun-js-exercises/docs/js.md

 **Q: What is lazy loading?**

 A: It means that only the files needed in the current view is loaded while others are loaded as needed.

+**Q: What is the difference between a node and an element?**

+Node is the generic name referring to any object in the DOM.
+Element is one type of node (e.g. text nodes, comment nodes, document nodes).

+**Q: What is the difference between XHTML and HTML?**

+XHTML is the stricter version of HTML.
+XHTML is well formed and properly structured as opposed to HTML where the page would still be functional even if some the elements weren't properly structured (e.g. element with no closing tag).